Negative Spaces

 Negative Spaces is the sixth studio album by American singer Poppy.
 It was released through Sumerian Records on November 15, 2024.
 Poppy co-wrote all the songs on the album, while its production was handled by former Bring Me the Horizon keyboardist and producer Jordan Fish.
-Musically, the album is primarily a metalcore, alternative rock and arena rock album that also features elements of different genres.
+Musically, the album is primarily a metalcore, alternative metal, alternative rock, and pop metal album that also features elements of different genres.

 Background

 On October 27, 2023, Poppy released her fifth studio album, Zig.
 In several interviews, she hinted at a possible "part two" of Zig, referring to it as Zag.
 During 2024, she was featured on the Bad Omens single "V.A.N" and the Knocked Loose single "Suffocate", which were both met with positive reactions and reviews.
 In June, she released a new single titled "New Way Out".
 In an interview with NME, she confirmed that her new album is "around the corner" and that it would be produced by Jordan Fish.
 On September 17, she released the second single titled "They're All Around Us".
 The album and its release date, set for November 15, were announced on September 23.
 On October 15, two songs, "The Cost of Giving Up" and "Crystallized", were released.